Austinmer

 Austinmer ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Austinmer was found to be below average in terms of cultural diversity, with 82.8% of its population born in Australia, 93.8% being citizens, and 95.5% speaking English only at home.
-The main religion in Austinmer was Christianity, comprising 41.8% of the people.
-However, Judaism was overrepresented at 0.4%, compared to 0.1% across Rest of NSW.
+Austinmer's cultural diversity was found to be below average, with 82.8% of its population born in Australia, 93.8% being citizens, and 95.5% speaking English only at home.
+Christianity was the predominant religion in Austinmer, comprising 41.8% of people.
+However, Judaism had the most significant overrepresentation, making up 0.4% of the population compared to Regional NSW's 0.1%.

 Frequently Asked Questions - Diversity